janthomas89/vagrant-webdev/README.md

 *https://localhost:4443

-Components (installed by chef role "vagrant-webdev-box")
+Instlalled Software
 ------------
+The VMs provisioning is done by the chef role "vagrant-webdev-box".
+The following software is installed:
 * Apache2 (mod_php5, mod_ssl)
 * Memcached
 * Mysql